What is Sarcoidosis?

-- Swelling of salivary glands (or parotid glands) producing a "mumps-like" appearance
+- Swelling of salivary glands or parotid glands producing that may look like mumps

-Sarcoidosis can affect anyone, regardless of race, age, gender, socioeconomic background, or geographic background, although it is most often found in people ranging from 20 to 40 years of age.
+Sarcoidosis can affect anyone, regardless of race, age, gender, socioeconomic or geographic background, although most often it is diagnosed in 20 to 40 year olds.
 The cause of sarcoidosis is not known, and it cannot be determined who is likely to develop the disease.
-Sarcoidosis can be found occurring in clusters within families or work environments, or as individual cases.
+Sarcoidosis can be found occurring in clusters within families, or as individual cases.

-Once considered rare, sarcoidosis is now found worldwide.
-In the United States, it is more common in African-Americans than Caucasians (although at Mount Sinai this occurrence is about 50/50).
+Although sarcoidosis is a rare disease, it is found worldwide.
+Throughout the United States, statistically, it is more common and more severe in African-Americans than Caucasians, although at Mount Sinai the occurrence is about 50/50.